LukeLikesDirt/MycorrhizaAusForests/README.md

 ## Introduction

-This repository is dedicated to the first chapter of my PhD at La Trobe University–—a project aimed at mapping patterns of root-trait diversity and endemism in Australian forests.
+This repository is dedicated to the first chapter of my PhD at La Trobe University—a project aimed at mapping patterns of root-trait diversity and endemism in Australian forests.

 This project encompasses eight main tasks: